Skip to content

 Surgeon team operating.

 Each November, the American Medical Association (AMA) Interim Meeting of the House of Delegates is held.
 The House of Delegates is a policy and legislative body comprising nearly 500 elected physicians.
-The House of Delegates nvenes under one roof with delegates from each state and specialty society to discuss the direction of medicine and medical advocacy for the coming six months.
+The House of Delegates convenes under one roof with delegates from each state and specialty society to discuss the direction of medicine and medical advocacy for the coming six months.
 The following topics were at the forefront of negotiations at this meeting in November 2023.

 Medicare